quamplex/entropictron/doc/Entropictron_User_Guide.md

 - **Length knob:** Controls the length of each glitch, i.e., how much of the audio is repeated during playback.
 - **Min Jump knob:** Minimum jump back in milliseconds, determining where the glitch starts.
 Ranges from 0 to 100 ms.
 - **Max Jump knob:** Maximum jump back in milliseconds, determining where the glitch starts.
 Ranges from 100 ms to 1000 ms.

+### Rgate

+The Rgate effect randomly changes the audio level over time by applying a random gain for a random duration at random intervals.

+It has the following parameters:

+- **Min/Max Interval knobs:** Control the range between successive gain changes.
+- **Min/Max Duration knobs:** Control the range of time for which each gain change is applied.
+- **Min/Max Gain knobs:** Control the range of gain values that can be applied.
+- **Randomness knob:** Controls the amount of randomness applied to the interval, duration, and gain.
+- **Inverted switch:** Inverts the behavior.

 ### Factory Presets